Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 1. Promote a Growth Mindset: Encourage students to view challenges as opportunities for growth rather than obstacles.
 This mindset can help students persevere when faced with difficult tasks.

 2. Use Visual Thinking Strategies: Visual aids can help students understand complex concepts.
-For example, thinking maps or graphic organizers can help students visualize relationships between ideas.
+For example, thinking maps or graphic organisers can help students visualize relationships between ideas.

-3. Encourage Questioning: Foster a classroom environment where students feel comfortable asking questions.
+3. Encourage Questioning: creates a classroom environment where students feel comfortable asking questions.
 This can stimulate critical thinking and promote deeper understanding.

 4. Integrate Real-World Examples: Connect classroom learning to real-world scenarios.
 This can make learning more relevant and engaging for students.